vert-x/mod-lang-js/README.md

 ## Continuous Integration

-The module is built on our [Cloudbees CI server](https://projectodd.ci.cloudbees.com/view/DynJS/job/lang-js/) with each push to github.
+The module is built on our [Cloudbees CI server](https://projectodd.ci.cloudbees.com/view/DynJS/job/lang-js/), as well as on [Travis CI](https://travis-ci.org/vert-x/mod-lang-js) with each push to GitHub.

 ## Running the tests